When self-help goes too far

 He dropped her off at her office on Macquarie Street in Sydney’s CBD where she worked as personal assistant to the CEO of the Royal Australasian College of Physicians, without any idea that his life – and hers – was about to change forever.

 At work, Booth’s usually gentle wife’s behaviour became increasingly disturbing.
-At the inquest into her death at the NSW State Coroner’s Court last August, counsel assisting the coroner Robert Bromwich said Lawrence became “aggressive, somewhat abusive and somewhat foul mouthed, all of which were totally out of character”.
+At the inquest into her death at the NSW State Coroner’s Court in 2009, counsel assisting the coroner Robert Bromwich said Lawrence became “aggressive, somewhat abusive and somewhat foul mouthed, all of which were totally out of character”.